Nigerian Tax System 2026

 Development Levy (4%)

-Replaces Education Tax, NASENI, NITDA & Police Trust Fund.
+Replaces Edu Tax, NASENI, NITDA & Police Trust Fund.
 Non-small companies only.
 Computed on assessable profit (before capital allowances/losses).

 CIT Computation